 Play Australia’s favourite radio game ‘radio scattegories’ for the cash jackpot of the day.
 Catch up with Peter Ford for all the Celebrity and Entertainment goss and Tony Leonard for the latest in sport.
 Everyone is welcome at the table.

-Nights with Steve Price reviews the day’s news and current affairs, follows the breaking news of the night and pushes the Macquarie unique brand of talk radio beyond sunset and through the night.
+Nights with John Stanley reviews the day’s news, sport and current affairs, follows the breaking news of the night and pushes the Macquarie unique brand of talk radio beyond sunset and through the night.

 Neil is one of Australia’s most experienced journalists with success in newspapers, radio and television.
 He was one of the youngest editors of a daily metropolitan newspaper, The Herald.